richardosmann/resas-api-app/README.md

 - use the redux to cache the data and add the loading bar during data-fetching.
 - prevent the prefecture checkbox double click error.
 - optimize the code using react hook such as useCallBack and useMemo.
-- integrate the Eslint and Prettier for smart code style.
+- integrate the Eslint and Prettier, Husky for smart code style.